FabienD/docker-stack/README.md

 - [ ] Build - Plublish the cli tool for multiples platforms (Windows, Mac, Linux), different architectures (x86, arm, arm64).
 - [ ] Config - Add the possibility to automatically add env variables in the command line when execute docker compose.
+- [ ] Default arguments - make it disablable by specifying a special argument.
+- [ ] Default arguments - merge default arguments with the ones specified in the command line.
 - [ ] Cli - Add a "dctl" command to register/update a project using docker-compose.yml file.
 - [ ] Cli - Add a "dctl" command to unregister a project using docker-compose.yaml file.
 - [ ] Cli - improve check-config cli command, better presentation.